 Hyperpigmentation is a medical term used to describe darker patches of skin.
 These patches occur from excess melanin production which can be caused by everything from acne scars and sun damage to hormone fluctuations to genetic build up.

-Hyperpigmentation is a common skin issue, and though it is a harmless condition there are a number of different treatment options available for people who want to get rid of it.Cosmotree Clinic offers best pigmentation removal in Delhi for desired and safe results.
+Hyperpigmentation is a common skin issue, and though it is a harmless condition there are a number of different therapy options available for people who want to get rid of it.Cosmotree Clinic offers best pigmentation removal in Delhi for desired and safe results.

 The Different Types of Hyperpigmentation.

-Getting familiar with the types of hyperpigmentation will help you determine the right course of treatment to prevent further discoloration from occurring.
+Getting familiar with the types of hyperpigmentation will help you determine the right course of therapy to prevent further discoloration from occurring.
 Understand that hyperpigmentation does not only occur on your face.
 Here are the four types of hyperpigmentation:

 • Melasma.
 This type of hyperpigmentation is caused by hormonal imbalances, and is a normal